madprops/videosub/README.md

 Send it a video path and a path of a text file with some lines.

+A third argument can be provided (start seconds, 0 to start at the beginning).

+Else it uses a random start location.

 It will generate the subtitles .srt file.

 Each line will add a bit to the duration depending on its length.